tshepang/blog/content/watchmen-2009.md

 sort of parody, as is the case with the War Room thing, parodying a (great) satire, [Dr. Strangelove]).

-This is one werid movie that I just don't know how to place, so will leave it here.
+This is one weird movie that I just don't know how to place, so will leave it here.

   [Dr. Strangelove]: @/dr-strangelove-1964.md